A summer rhythm where keiki build confidence without pressure

 Purpose

 The app design process begins.
-Children plan structure, create paper wireframes, and map out simple user flows.
+Children plan structure, create paper wireframes, and map out simple user flows so their idea becomes clear enough for someone else to use.

 What they learn